Note: Please find a summary of the changes made to the post at the end

 This mechanism enables Operators to run validators on behalf of Stakers in a fully non-custodial way.

-The StakingOperator proxy type will become available with the 2.1.0 runtime upgrade, expected on March 12, 2026.
+The StakingOperator proxy type will become available with the 2.1.0 runtime upgrade and it is already available for testing on Westend.
 Operators and their institutional clients should take advantage of the time delay until the minimum self-stake is enforced, if they wish to set up their validators using the StakingOperator proxy.

 To learn more about how to use the StakingOperator proxy type, please refer to the accompanying documentation.